madhubabuv/undemon/README.md

 ## Evaluation

 We have used the depth evaluation scripts from [monodepth](https://github.com/mrharicot/monodepth) and the pose evalution scripts from the [SfMLearner](https://github.com/tinghuiz/SfMLearner/).
-We am very thankful the Monodepth and SfMLearner authors for their code bases.
+We are very thankful the Monodepth and SfMLearner authors for their code bases.

 ## Reference
 If you find our work useful in your research please consider citing our paper: